puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 > -Arthur C. Clarke

 Welcome to the Quest Guide for the Puppet Enterprise Learning Virtual Machine (VM).
 This guide is your companion to learning Puppet using the Learning VM.
-You should have started up the VM by now, and have an IP Address for the VM.
+You should have started up the VM by now, and have an open SSH session from your terminal or SSH client.

-Use the IP address to SSH to the VM.
-We do this for convenience and it's essential for you to get the most out of the Learning VM and this Quest Guide.

-If you are logged in directly to the Virtual Machine, please logout from it by typing the following command in the VM's terminal and pressing Enter:

-    exit

-We will now connect to the VM over SSH.

-To SSH to the VM, on a Linux system or a Mac, you can open a Terminal application and run the following command:

-    ssh root@<ip-address>

-where `<ip-address>` will be replaced by the IP address for your Learning VM that you noted down when setting up your VM.

-If you are using a Windows computer, please use an SSH client.
-We recommend [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

-Here are the credentials to log in to the Learning VM via SSH:
+If you need to, return to the Setup section and review the instructions to get caught up.
+Remember, the credentials to log in to the Learning VM via SSH are:

-username: **root**
+ * username: **root**
-password: **puppet**
+ * password: **puppet**

 Once you're logged in, feel free to take a look around.
 You will see the Learning VM is fairly typical of a Unix-based operating system.
 You should be aware though, that some services are running in the background, including the SSH service you're using to access this Learning VM from your own terminal.

 ## Getting Started

-Let's get introduced to the Learning VM!
-Later, we will see what quests are, for now, type the following command in the terminal:
+We've created a quest tool to to provide structure and feedback as you progress through each Quest included with the Learning VM.
+You'll have a chance to learn more about this tool below, but for now, type the following command into your terminal to tell the quest tool you've started the "Welcome" quest.

     quest --start welcome

-We should give you a heads up; since you're logged in to the `root` account, which is garnished by the `uid => 0`, you carry the mark of a _Superuser_.
-Your account gives you the ability to change just about anything you would like in this Learning VM.

-By following this Quest Guide, you will learn how Puppet allows you to use these privileges easily and effectively.

 ## What is Puppet?